andryi777/P-AutoBitso-Test/P-AutoBitso-Test/README.md

 This is a Maven-Java Project developed with EclipseIDE

-For run the tests, go to 'bitso.test.runner' an run 'RunBitso' class using any tag
+For run the tests, go to 'bitso.test.runner' and run 'RunBitso' class using any tag

 Then when the test is finished, go to project folder and run 'mvn serenity:aggregate' this will generate a report of the tests